Roy Melanson: Michele Wallace

 In August 1974, Melanson arrived in Gunnison County, Colorado, presenting himself as an experienced sheepherder.
 One rancher from the area even hired him to hunt down mountain lions and coyotes who were killing his flock.
 One afternoon, while in the "Timbers Bar" in Gunnison, Colorado, Melanson got acquainted with local ranch hand Charles Matthews, asking for a ride.
 However, Matthews' car broke down while on the road, just as Michele Wallace (referred to in some sources as 'Michele French'), who was returning from a backpacking trip, drove by.
 She offered both men a ride, and after dropping off Matthews back at the bar, she and Melanson continued on.
 From that moment, nobody saw her alive ever again.

 Wallace's disappearance became a cold case, and remained as such until one county sheriff decided to re-open it in the early 1990s.
 Not long after, Wallace's remains were found off a remote mountain road, but it could not be determined how exactly she had died.

+Wallace's father George was murdered himself on January 13, 2006 at his St. Petersburg, Florida home.
+The two attackers, 21-year-old Stephen Sterling and 17-year-old Eugene Wesley were arrested the following month.
+In 2008, Wesley pleaded guilty to second degree murder and was sentenced to 25 years in prison.
+That same year Sterling was convicted of first degree murder and was given a life sentence.

 Pauline Klumpp

-A suspected victim of Melanson, the 51-year-old Pauline Klumpp was renting a home to Melanson, his ex-wife and her new boyfriend in the Port Acres area of Port Arthur, Texas.
+A suspected victim of Melanson, 51-year-old Pauline Klumpp was renting a home to Melanson, his ex-wife and her new boyfriend in the Port Acres area of Port Arthur, Texas.
 One day in 1988, she asked Melanson for help with her air conditioner, as well as to pick up a TV from the trio.
 The two were last seen together, but Klumpp mysteriously vanished after that.
-Klumpp's then-husband, who was staying in a motel for his out-of-town job in Galveston, regularly traveled to ensure that Klumpp was alright.
-After returning home, he found a pot of gumbo on the stove, which apparently had been cooking for days.
+Klumpp's then-husband, who was staying in a motel for his out-of-town job in Galveston, regularly returned home to ensure that Klumpp was all right.
+He came home to find a pot of gumbo on the stove, which apparently had been cooking for days.
 Four days after her disappearance, her car was found behind a grocery store, with the TV still inside.

 Det.
 Scott Gaspard, who is in charge of solving Klumpp's cold case, has said that Melanson had been the prime suspect since the very beginning.
-Since they had no luck with finding the body, authorities reluctantly accepted assistance from a Louisiana psychic named Karen Jannise.
-Jannise, who had previously aided with locating remains in Mississippi and Canada, described the scenery in an astonishingly accurate manner, including details only police officials knew about.
-According to her, Klumpp's killer likely decapitated her, and then tossed the head in a grassy area.
-She also added that he was "very dangerous, evil", and that he had killed far more women than the detectives knew about.